-Forbidden Island is a solo or multiplayer co-op game in which the team of players work together to save explorers and recover relics from a sinking island.
-Think Indiana Jones meets Water World, throw in luck, strategy and you're headed in the right ballpark.
+Forbidden Island is a solo or multiplayer co-op game in which a team of players work together to save explorers and recover relics from a sinking island.
+Think Indiana Jones meets Water World, throw in a bit of luck and strategy, and you're headed to the right ballpark.

-This is a great game for those who are new to the co-op gaming genre and its portability and eye-catching design are surely why it's so popular.
+This is a great game for those who are new to the co-op gaming genre.
+Its portability and eye-catching design make it very popular.

 First Impressions Count

-Sat on the shelf in my FLGS, Forbidden Island instantly jumped out, not only for its fantasy style cover design, and its foreboding title, but also, it's in a metal tin!
+Sat on the shelf in my FLGS, Forbidden Island instantly jumped out.
+Not only for its fantasy-style cover design and its foreboding title but also its metal tin!
 No bent edges, no dog chewing, no drinks spilt on it, definitely a win for us.

-I will be honest, I had already heard of the game before I went in, however I was torn between a couple of games having gone in with the idea of spending less than £30 on a game I wanted to try co-op with (all our games are generally competitive).
+I will be honest, I had already heard of the game before I went in, however, I was torn between a couple of games.
+I had gone in with the idea of spending less than £30 on a game I wanted to try co-op with (all our games are generally competitive).

-Upon opening the tin you find a great insert, high quality cards and even some bonus minis of the relics in which you are hunting.
-All in all the game is well presented, and a flyer inside gives links to an app which allows you to play on your iPad and try out new island designs for a nominal fee.
-Now, that does bug me to be honest, as when I pay for a game I want all the content, if I have spent my money on the game I feel a copy of the app, with all the content, or at least a discounted copy would be a nice gesture.
+Upon opening the tin you find a great insert, high-quality cards and even some bonus minis of the relics you are hunting.
+The game is well presented, and a flyer inside gives links to an app that allows you to play on your iPad.
+New island designs can be purchased for a nominal fee.
+Now, that does bug me to be honest, as when I pay for a game I want all the content.
+If I have spent my money on the game I feel a copy of the app, with all the content, or at least a discounted copy would be a nice gesture.

-Overall, the aesthetic and quality of the game continues in the same vein as it does externally, internally.
+Overall, the aesthetic and quality of the game continue in the same vein as it does externally, internally.

-Anyway, the rule book is laid out step by step with colourful diagrams depicting key elements of the game play.
-The rules themselves are relatively simple; lay out the island as shown, draw 'flood cards' to begin the sinking of the island, represented by flipping tiles to their blue toned back image.
+Anyway, the rule book is laid out step by step with colourful diagrams depicting key elements of the gameplay.
+The rules themselves are relatively simple; lay out the island as shown, and draw 'flood cards' to begin the sinking of the island.
+This is represented by flipping tiles to their blue-toned back image.